What is UOCAVA?

 Unsure if you are registered?
 Check your voter registration status by using our Online Voter Information Tool.

 Marion County Election Center, PO Box 289 • Ocala, FL 34478-0289

 If mailing the FPCA through the U.S. Postal Service, APO/FPO or diplomatic pouch, it can be sent postage-paid using the mail indicia available at FVAP.gov.
 Mailing the FPCA using a foreign country’s postal service requires local postage and should have “USA” in the address line of the mailing envelope or folded hardcopy form.

 Be sure to also include the Electronic Transmission Sheet.
 You may also use the DoD Electronic Transmission Service (ETS)* to email your FPCA.

 FVAP's ETS enables election officials to send and receive election materials by fax to and from UOCAVA voters at no cost.
 This service allows election officials to fax the materials to FVAP's toll-free fax number, and FVAP will fax the election materials to the UOCAVA voter.
 FVAP also provides a fax-to-email conversion if the voter does not have a fax machine available.

 DISCLAIMER: The Federal Voting Assistance Program (FVAP) provides an Electronic Transmission Service (ETS) to assist you with transmitting your election materials.
 FVAP does not guarantee the acceptance or processing of your materials by your election official.
 As a user of this service, we encourage you to contact your election official directly to verify whether your information was received timely.

-For additional information on the Federal Post Card Application visit FVAP.org and refer to the FPCA Fact Sheet.
+For additional information on the Federal Post Card Application visit FVAP.gov and refer to the FPCA Fact Sheet.